RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/book/the-richest-man-in-babylon.md

 ## **Summary**

-The book is about the fundamental ideas of managing income and spending.
+The book explores the fundamental principles of managing income and expenditure.
 The book's few main points involved keeping a portion of the income as an investment.
 Also discusses abo.t gold, Ho, these, these lessons are timeless and universally applicable.

 The book follows the story of Arkad, the richest man in Babylon, who became a teacher to teach finance to his fellow citizens.
 He uses various short stories to explain lessons on saving, investing and growing wealth.